 Finally, another reason some Americans aren’t using their rewards points for holiday shopping could be because they’ve come to rely on those rewards and cash back credits to help offset a lack of funds through the year.
 They’re using those rewards on gas, groceries, lunch money and unexpected repairs or purchases.

 Factoring in all of these dynamics, including Wal Mart’s current brouhaha, ultimately, it’s still going to be a busy holiday for retailers; it always is.
 You just might not have to fight as many shoppers for that last big screen television or popcorn popper.

 What are your plans for Black Friday?
 Going out to get the deals?
-Will you be using your Capital One rewards card?
+Will you be using your rewards card?
 Maybe your black Visa?
 Shopping online with a cup of coffee?
 Or are you simply going to watch those incredible classic films and sit by the fire?
 Let us know – we’re thinking the fire and the classic films are going to be a big winner this year, but you tell us.